 - Perform RCA and identify permanent fix for recurring incidents.

 - Establish and maintain the KEDB.

-- Act as next level escalation point for unresolved issues in incident management function.
+- Act as a next-level escalation point for unresolved issues in an incident management function.

 Major Incident Management:

-The Problem Management process may get triggered if a major incident happens for which a work around and not a permanent solution is given and therefore such a Major Incident can occur again.
+The Problem Management process may get triggered if a major incident happens for which a workaround and not a permanent solution is given.
+Therefore, such a Major Incident can occur again.

-Each resolver group may identify recurring incidents and also identification of potential problem areas through the conduct of periodic Trend/Pareto analysis and other statistical analysis with the help of the Problem Manager.
+Each resolver group may identify recurring incidents and identify potential problem areas through the conduct of periodic Trend/Pareto analysis and other statistical analyses with the help of the Problem Manager.
 This will lead to a need for doing Problem Manager.